-The proposed zone change will also ensure that development on this portion of Commercial Street SE is oriented toward pedestrians and compatible with surrounding neighborhoods.
-This change responds to the motion made by the City Council on July 11, 2022, as requested by SCAN, in this area.
+The proposed zone change will also ensure that future development on this portion of Commercial Street SE is more oriented toward pedestrians and compatible with surrounding neighborhoods.
+This change responds to the motion made by the City Council during the Our Salem project public hearing on July 11, 2022, as requested by SCAN, in this area and the motion made by City Council on October 10, 2022 regarding this proposed legislative zone change.